raynertjx/tictactoe/README.md

 # Tic-Tac-Toe

 This is a simple tic-tac-toe game that I created for The Odin Project curriculum.
+I quite like it!